LucasKonrath/KMapper/README.md

 ### The primary constructor of the destiny class is then called, and after that, all of its mutable fields are injected with the values of the original object via reflection.

-### When an KClass has its declaredMemberProperties loaded via reflection, an in-memory cache is created to speed up future invocations.
+### When an KClass has its declaredMemberProperties loaded via reflection, an in-memory cache is created to speed up future invocations, by using a HashMap implementation.
 By default, this cache has 15 minutes of TTL.
 At this current release, you can't customize this TTL, but it will be possible in the future.
 This cache is unique per instance of KMapper().

 # Performance